rnshalinda/JavaFX-Student-Registration-System/README.md

 3. Make sure JavaFX SDK is properly configured in your IDE.

 3. Run Main.java.
----

 ## 📄 License

-This project is part of academic coursework and is open for learning and demonstration purposes.
+This project is part of academic work and is open for learning and demonstration purposes.